 A sourdough starter is a live fermentation of flour and water, which creates natural yeast and good bacteria.
 Sourdough starter is used to create many artisan breads and baked goods.
 You likely know it for its signature "sour" flavor that it lends to sourdough bread.

 When you feed sourdough starter, you measure out a portion of the starter, then add fresh flour and water.
 The portion of the starter that you didn't use is the discard.
 You can either literally discard this (compost or trash), or use it in sourdough discard recipes.
-It has fermented, so it has natural yeast and will be an added lift to your baking recipes.
+It has fermented, so it has some natural yeast and will be an added lift to your baking recipes.

 What can you do with sourdough discard?